-6.2.1.1 Soil Carbon and Nutrient Pools
+6.2.1.1 Soil Carbon and Nitrogen Pools

-Soil cores for bulk chemical analysis will be collected manually in tower and distributed plots at each NEON site.
-NEON field domain staff will be trained in basic soil horizon identification (i.e., organic versus mineral soil horizons, where organic horizons are present) and handling and preliminary processing of soils for biogeochemical analyses.
-In general, the top 30 cm of the soil profile will be sampled for chemistry and N transformations.
+Soil cores for chemical and isotopic analysis will be collected manually in tower and distributed plots at each NEON site.
+NEON field technicians will be trained in basic soil horizon identification (i.e., organic versus mineral soil horizons, where organic horizons are present) and handling and preliminary processing of soils for biogeochemical analyses.
+In general, the top 30 cm of the soil profile will be sampled for chemistry, stable isotopes, and N transformations.
 Where organic horizons are present, they will be separated from mineral soil, and then processed and analyzed independently.
-Details on the field sampling and laboratory processing of soils are provided in Field and Lab Protocol for Soil Physical, Chemical, and Microbial Measurements (AD[07]).
-For analyzing the chemistry of bulk soils, NEON will use analytical methods that are widely accepted in the soil science and ecosystem biogeochemistry communities (i.e., consistent with NRCS and SSSA standards) and are summarized in Table 3.
-All field and laboratory data will be subject to QA/QC procedures detailed in NEON Algorithm Theoretical Basis Document: TOS Terrestrial Biogeochemistry of Soils and Plants - QA/QC of Raw Field and Lab Data and Chemical Composition Calculations (AD[15]) and NEON Algorithm Theoretical Basis Document: TOS Terrestrial Biogeochemistry - Stable Isotopes of Soils and Plants (AD[16]).
-All laboratories contracted with NEON for this work will need to demonstrate established QA/QC protocols and will be periodically audited by NEON Calibration/Validation personnel.
+Details on the field sampling and laboratory processing of soils are provided in TOS Protocol and Procedure: Soil Biogeochemical and Microbial Sampling (AD[07]) and TOS Standard Operating Procedure: Wetland Soil